 CSV (UTF-8) support

-You asked for it on our Excel User Voice forum: You can now open and save CSV files that use UTF-8 character encoding.
+You can now open and save CSV files that use UTF-8 character encoding.
 Go to File > Save As > Browse.
 Then click the Save as type menu, and you'll find the new option for CSV UTF-8 (Comma delimited).
 CSV UTF-8 is a commonly used file format that supports more characters than Excel’s existing CSV option (ANSI).
 What does this mean?
 Better support for working with non-English data, and ease of moving data to other applications.

 Data Loss Protection (DLP) in Excel